Vinco Ventures, Inc. (BBIG): History, Ownership, Mission, How It Works & Makes Money

 Year established

-The entity that became Vinco Ventures was originally incorporated in Nevada in 2010 as Idea labs Xtreme, Inc. It underwent several name changes before becoming Vinco Ventures, Inc. in November 2020.
+The corporate entity that eventually became Vinco Ventures, Inc. was originally incorporated in Nevada in 2010 as Idea labs Xtreme, Inc. The current name, Vinco Ventures, Inc., was adopted later in November 2020, marking the most significant strategic shift toward digital media.

 Original location

-The company's corporate headquarters have shifted over time with its transformations; as Vinco Ventures, it has operated from locations including Fairport, New York, and Las Vegas, Nevada, though specific HQs changed during its restructuring phases through 2024.
+Due to its many corporate transformations, the company's headquarters have shifted.
+The entity has operated from locations including Fairport, New York, and Las Vegas, Nevada, during its restructuring phases.

 Founding team members